Working in Big 4 or Mid Tier Firms – what are the differences?

 The Big 4 can admit more partners every year

 Given the relative size differences between a Big 4 firm and a Mid Tier firm, it is not surprising that there are more partners admitted every year within the Big 4.
-According to the 2014 Accountancy Age Top 50 table, the Big 4 have 3099 partners between them.
+According to the 2019 Accountancy Age Top 50 table, the Big 4 have 3309 partners between them.
 This is more than all the partners in the top 50 to top 5 UK firms.
 This means that the Big 4 have a little more wiggle room to admit a new partner and then help them build their client portfolio.
+However, given the contraction in the global economies of the world due to the COVID-19 triggered recession, the Big 4 firms are in 2020 and 2021 reducing their partner headcount.
+Either via early retirement or forced exits for the lower performing partners or partners in areas which have seen a massive decline in revenues.

 Much longer working hours in the Big 4